zer011b/fdtd3d/README.md

 # Build Process

 Build is done using cmake.
+Although, there are build and run scripts you could find useful.

 ## Release Build